Home » Technology » Linux World » IT » Top Alternatives To CentOS Linux Server Distributions For Programmers – 2023 Edition

 5. Debian

-One of the most influential Linux distros is Debian, which is known for its ease of use and stability.
-The stable branch of Debian provides the best security features and package updates ensuring continuous uptime.
+Debian is one of the most influential Linux distros and CentOS substitute, known for its ease of use and stability.
+The stable branch of Debian provides the best security features and package updates, ensuring continuous uptime.
 This way, you can also harden your Linux servers effortlessly.

-Debian offers users easy access to application software without needing them to pre-install them.
+Debian offers users easy access to application software without needing to pre-install it.
 You can choose from over 60,000 pre-compiled software packages.
-These are free and are easy to install.
-Moreover, with its extensive hardware support, it is easy to start servers virtually anywhere.
+These are free and easy to install.
+Moreover, its extensive hardware support makes it easy to start servers virtually anywhere.

 • Built for stability